Stanley Piltz

 Curt Teich was the most prominent and largest printer and publisher of Linen Type postcards, based in Chicago.
 Stanley Piltz was one of the most prominent publishers on the West Coast.
 Curt Teich printed most of the Linen Type postcards for Piltz utilizing Teich's "C.T.
 Art-Colortone" printing method.
-Other publishers in California include Burton Frasher in Pomona, Western Publishing and Novelty Company, Tichnor Art Company in Los Angeles, B. W. White in Monterey and Stephen H. Willlard in Palm Springs.
+Other publishers in California include Burton Frasher in Pomona, Western Publishing and Novelty Company, Tichnor Art Company in Los Angeles, B. W. White in Monterey and Stephen H. Willard in Palm Springs.